lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       length for the given component algorithm then output "Invalid signature" and stop.

-   3. Format the Message as follows:
+   3. Compute the Message M' by concatenating the Domain identifier (i.e., the DER encoding of the Composite signature algorithm identifier) with the length of ctx, the value ctx and the original message M

          M' = Domain || len(ctx) || ctx || M